Practice Gun Safety

 Gun safe or vault.
 Large sizes are available to accommodate rifles, multiple weapons and other valuables.
 The size and weight of this option makes it difficult to steal.
 Cost ranges from $100 to more than $2,000.

 Lockbox.
 Smaller than a safe, a lockbox still ensures handguns are inaccessible to children, when used correctly.
-The locking mechanism may include a key or personalized code.
+The locking mechanism may include a key, personalized code, or fingerprint sensor.
 Many lockboxes can be bolted to the floor, making them difficult to steal.
 Cost ranges from $40 to $200.

 Trigger lock.
 This device is installed on your gun to make the trigger inoperable while locked.
 Teenagers and older children may be able to unlock or disable it.
 Most cost less than $40.